jhs/deepeval/docs/blog/deepeval-vs-ragas.md

 ### 2. We care about your experience, a lot

 We care about the usability of DeepEval and wake up everyday thinking about how we can make either the codebase or documentation better to help our users do LLM evaluation better.
-In fact, everytime someone asks a question in [DeepEval's discord](https://discord.gg/a3K9c8GRGt), we always try to respond with not just an answer but a relevant link to the documentation that they can read more on.
+In fact, every time someone asks a question in [DeepEval's discord](https://discord.gg/a3K9c8GRGt), we always try to respond with not just an answer but a relevant link to the documentation that they can read more about.
 If there is no such relevant link that we can provide users, that means our documentation needs improving.

-In terms of the codebase, a recent example is we actually broke away DeepEval's red teaming (safety testing) features into a whole now package, called DeepTeam, which took around a month of work, just so users that primarily need LLM red teaming can work in that repo instead.
+In terms of the codebase, a recent example is that we actually broke away DeepEval's red teaming (safety testing) features into a whole new package, called DeepTeam, which took around a month of work, just so users who primarily need LLM red teaming can work in that repo instead.

 ### 3. We have a vibrant community

 Whenever we're working, the team is always in the discord community on a voice call.
-Although we might not be talking all the time (in fact most times on mute), we do this to let users know we're always here whenever they run into a problem.
+Although we might not be talking all the time (in fact most of the time on mute), we do this to let users know we're always here whenever they run into a problem.

 This means you'll find people are more willing to ask questions with active discussions going on.